Situation calculus: The original version of the situation calculus

 The predicates locked and open represent the conditions of a door being locked and open, respectively.
-Since these condition may vary, they are represented by predicates with a situation argument.
+Since these conditions may vary, they are represented by predicates with a situation argument.
 The formula says that if the door is not locked in a situation, then the door is open after executing the action of opening, this action being represented by the constant opens.

 These formulae are not sufficient to derive everything that is considered plausible.
 Indeed, fluents at different situations are only related if they are preconditions and effects of actions; if a fluent is not affected by an action, there is no way to deduce it did not change.
 For example, the formula above does not imply that $\neg locked(door,\textit{result}(opens,s))$ follows from $\neg locked(door,s)$, which is what one would expect (the door is not made locked by opening it).
 In order for inertia to hold, formulae called frame axioms are needed.
 These formulae specify all non-effects of actions:

 In the original formulation of the situation calculus, the initial situation, later denoted by $S_0$, is not explicitly identified.
 The initial situation is not needed if situations are taken to be descriptions of the world.
 For example, to represent the scenario in which the door was closed but not locked and the action of opening it is performed is formalized by taking a constant s to mean the initial situation and making statements about it (e.g., $\neg locked(door,s)$).
 That the door is open after the change is reflected by formula $open(door,\textit{result}(opens,s))$ being entailed.
 The initial situation is instead necessary if, like in the modern situation calculus, a situation is taken to be a history of actions, as the initial situation represents the empty sequence of actions.

-The version of the situation calculus introduced by McCarthy in 1986 differs to the original one for the use of functional fluents (e.g., $location(x,s)$ is a term representing the position of x in the situation s) and for an attempt to use circumscription to replace the frame axioms.
+The version of the situation calculus introduced by McCarthy in 1986 differs to the original one by the use of functional fluents (e.g., $location(x,s)$ is a term representing the position of x in the situation s) and for an attempt to use circumscription to replace the frame axioms.